siyul-park/uniflow/docs/user_extension.md

 # User Extension

-This guide provides detailed instructions on how users can extend their services and integrate them into the runtime environment.
+This guide details how to extend your services and integrate them into the runtime environment.

-## Setting Up Development Environment
+## Setting Up the Development Environment

-First, initialize the [Go](https://go.dev) module and download necessary dependencies.
+First, initialize the [Go](https://go.dev) module and download the necessary dependencies.

 ```shell
 go get github.com/siyul-park/uniflow